jbt95/lens/README.md

 > `https://<api_id>.execute-api.eu-west-1.amazonaws.com/prod`

 ### Running the web app
+Before running the web you will need to build the `internal` package.
+To do so, run `pnpm build:internal`.

-To run the web app you will need to create an `.env` file in `apps/web` folder with the following content:
+After building the package you can now run the web app, but before, you will need to create an `.env` file in `apps/web` folder with the following content:

 > VITE_API_URL=<api_url>

-`VITE_API_URL` should be the url you got from the deploy command or from the aws console.
+`VITE_API_URL` should be the api url you got from the deploy command or from the aws console.

 Then you can `cd apps/web` and run `pnpm run dev` to start the web app.